 But how does this benefit the end consumer?

-With all this in mind, here are the main benefits that open banking offers to users:
+With all this in mind, here are the main benefits that open finance offers to users:

 Increased number of tailored products 🎯

 Open banking has the potential to offer personalized and relevant product and service options for consumers, thanks to access to more data sources that allow tailoring experiences to their specific needs.
 By providing access to financial information, users will now have services that match their consumption logic, as well as a much friendlier, simpler and faster experience.